iterative/dvc.org/public/static/docs/command-reference/metrics/diff.md

   have effect.
 Determines the metric files to show changes for by searching each target directory and its subdirectories for DVC-files to inspect.

-- `--show-json` - prints diff in easilly parsable JSON format instead of human-readable table.
+- `--show-json` - prints diff in easily parsable JSON format instead of human-readable table.

 - `-h`, `--help` - prints the usage/help message, and exit.